 - 50g Panko breadcrumbs

 - First, take your 1/8 onion and very finely dice it.
 Feel free to use a food processor to get it extra fine.

-- Take your 2 boiled eggs and cut them into halves.
+- Cut the boiled eggs into halves.

 - Scoop the yolks out into a medium sized bowl.

 - Add 4 tbsp of mayonnaise, 2 tsp sugar, 1 tbsp lemon juice and a pinch of salt, pepper and dry parsley to the egg yolks.

 - Mix everything together, mashing up the egg yolks as you mix and incorporating it into the rest of the sauce.

 - Finely dice the egg whites.
 Cut it as small as possible, don't use a food processor for this part as the egg white will lose its texture.

 - Add the diced onion and egg whites to the sauce and mix well.

 - Set aside in the refrigerator ready for later.
 (For best results, rest for 30 mins to allow the flavours to develop.)